uvarc/rc-website/content/post/scratch-updates.md

 Notice the trailing slash at the end of the first `somefolder`, and the lack of a slash at the end of the second `somefolder`.
 The placement of the slash is important for how the transfer is done.

+The slash at the end of the first folder refers to the contents of the folder (in this case, all files within `somefolder`).
+Whereas, no slash at the end of the second folder instructs the computer to place the files directly in that folder.
+If you do include a slash at the end of the second folder, the computer will create a new folder under the existing folder.
+So, you would have
+`/scratch/$USER/somefolder/somefolder`.